 Weds., August 4th, 6pm: Paddle Downtown Providence: Explore a beautiful stretch of hidden wilderness from the water and learn about the exciting plans for development of the Promenade/Kinsley section of the river.
 We will start at the boat launch on South Water St. and travel to Eagle Square.
 Click here for more details and the registration link.

 Sat., August 28th, 10am: Hike Wolf Hill Forest Preserve: Wolf Hill is a long, rocky, north-south ridge running through the middle of the town of Smithfield.
 We’ll follow a gently rolling trail that’s about 4 miles round trip, leading to Mercer Lookout, where we can see views of the Providence skyline and beyond.
-More information and registration details coming soon.
+Click here for more details and the registration link.

 Sat., September 11th, 11am: Paddle Stillwater Pond: This paddle takes us through the “narrows of the Woonasquatucket,” under the historic Smithfield Viaduct and up towards the dam at Stillwater Reservoir.
 This is a beautiful and serene paddle – a great way to ring in Autumn.
-More information and registration details coming soon.
+Click here for more details and the registration link.

 Sat., September 25th, 10:00am: Bike to Dame Farm for Apple Picking: Join the WRWC as we take a pleasant, 7 mile bike ride to Dame Farm in Johnston for some classic, Autumn apple picking.
 We’ll have a support vehicle for you and your apples, if you need it!
-More information and registration details coming soon.
+Click here for more details and the registration link.

 For more details and to register, visit WRWC.ORG/EVENTS.